Provided medical aid to a boy’s father during Jalgaon riots

 Saved the life of a boy sustaining bullet injuries during Jalgaon riots

 An innocent child was a victim of the lawlessness which prevailed during Jalgaon riots.
 He sustained bullet injuries which, the doctors felt, could be fatal.
 The vigilant Smt.
 Pratibha Patil, on being informed of the child’s condition, reacted with utmost urgency; she mobilized the boy from Jalgaon to Mumbai and constantly monitored his case in order to make certain that he was given uninterrupted medical aid.
 This made all the difference; the child survived the attack.
-The boy who was treated by an orthopedic surgeon at that juncture, grew up to become Dr. A.S Chandanwale, presently serving as the Head of the Department of Orthopedics in Grant Medical College & Sir J.J.
+The boy who was treated by an orthopedic surgeon at that juncture, grew up to become Dr. A.S Chandanwale, presently serving as the dean of Grant Medical College & Sir J.J.
 Group of Hospitals, Mumbai, he gratefully reminisces the fresh lease of life which Smt.
 Pratibha Patil gave him in his childhood.

 Spend time with the bereaved families affected by drought in Edlabad during festival time